Quickstart: Add an application to your Azure Active Directory (Azure AD) tenant

 To add an application to your Azure AD tenant:

-If the application you are looking for is not in the gallery then you can click the link Create your own application and then under What are you looking to do with your application? choose Integrate any other application you don't find in the gallery.
+If the application you are looking for is not in the gallery then you can select the link Create your own application and then under What are you looking to do with your application? choose Integrate any other application you don't find in the gallery.
 Microsoft has already worked with many application developers to pre-configure them to work with Azure AD.
-These are the apps that show up in the gallery.
+The pre-configured apps show up in the gallery.
 But if the app you want to add is not listed then you can create a new, generic, app and then configure it yourself or with the guidance of the developer that created it.

 You've finished adding an application.
 The next quickstart shows you how to change the logo and edit other properties for your application.